 - New requirements for descendants of Italians who intend to obtain Italian citizenship through genealogical reconstruction.

-The hypotheses envisaged in the draft law on new Citizenship Requirements for applicants, Descendants Iure sanguinis
+The hypotheses envisaged in the draft law on new Requirements for applicants the citizenship by descent of Italian emigrants

 The third point is the fundamental one.
 New requirements are being proposed for descendants of Italians who wish to obtain Italian citizenship through genealogical reconstruction.
 The three main requirements are: